 Rory achieved an ambition he had held since being 6 years old by winning The Open and lifting the Claret Jug at Royal Liverpool.

-He joins Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus and Tiger Woods in achieving the feat by winning all four major championships.
+12 months earlier, his triumph at Augusta saw him become the sixth man in history to win the career Grand Slam.
+He joined Gene Sarazen, Ben Hogan, Gary Player, Nicklaus and Woods in achieving the feat by winning all four major championships.

-This was McIlroy’s third victory of 2025 and his fifth major, but first since the 2014 PGA Championship, after which he amassed four second places and 21 top 10 finishes before finally adding to his tally.
+The success in 2025 was McIlroy's first major since the 2014 PGA Championship, after which he amassed four second places and 21 top 10 finishes before finally adding to his tally.

 His first four majors came before the age of 26, including the The 143rd Open at Royal Liverpool.